Beverly Hills rooftop unit replacement with startup proof.

 Permitting deserves the same discipline.
 CSLB C-20 guidance and Los Angeles mechanical-permit references support a simple homeowner question: who is responsible for the permit record, final inspection, and closeout documents?
 In Beverly Hills, that question matters before equipment is ordered because owner-rep approvals, finish protection, screening rules, and multiple system labels.
 A clean rooftop package unit scope should state whether permit fees, HERS or field verification, electrical work, duct sealing, asbestos exclusions, HOA packets, or rebate filing support are included or excluded.

-The buyer questions a Beverly Hills rooftop unit replacement bid should answer in writing
+Decision-stage questions for a Beverly Hills rooftop unit replacement

 Beverly Hills search intent for rooftop unit replacement.